gnunn-gitops/acm-hub-bootstrap/README.md

 With the script bootstrapping the Hub because a one command affair.
 Once the command completes successfully I walk away for 20-30 minutes while everything gets sorted out.

+### Side-note on LVM Operator

+If you are running a SNO cluster like I am and using the LVM Operator make sure that whatever device you are using for storage with it is free.
+For example, if you are doing a reinstall of the hub (or other cluster), after the cluster is provisioned but before you provision Day 2 ops ssh to the cluster and run `lsblk` to make sure the device is empty with no partitions.

+A reminder for future me. :)